 Grants are paid after the work is completed.

-You can find out more and apply here
+You can find out more about grants and apply here